 Everyone identifies with the stereotype of impossible teens.
-Eye-rolling, attitudes, mood swings… all typical of the average teenager.
+Eye-rolling, attitudes, mood swings… all are typical of the average teenager.
 But when do you question if it’s something more?
 How can parents recognize the difference between teen angst and an actual clinical disorder?

 Emotional highs and lows are common in adolescence.
 Depression, on the other hand, is a different matter.
 It’s not simply teen moodiness; it’s a serious mental health condition.
-The first step in understanding the difference, is knowing what mental and emotional disorders look like.
+The first step in understanding the difference is knowing what mental and emotional disorders look like.
 Irregular sleep patterns, social withdrawal, sudden lack of interest in areas they were formally passionate about, these can all be patterns pointing to a deeper imbalance going on.

-Disorders in teens
+Disorders in Teens

 Anxiety and Depression in teens: According to the Anxiety and Depression Association of America, anxiety disorders affect one in eight children.
 They can also coincide with depression or eating disorders.

-Adolescents experience normal changes in behavior, appetite and mood during the growth and development of puberty and maturity, so it is essential to watch for consistent patterns and keep an eye on the duration.
-Persistent difficulties in sleeping, loss of energy, violent outbursts or feelings of worthlessness are all warning signs.
+Adolescents experience normal changes in behavior, appetite, and mood during the growth and development of puberty and maturity, so it is essential to watch for consistent patterns and keep an eye on the duration.
+Persistent difficulties in sleeping, loss of energy, violent outbursts, or feelings of worthlessness are all warning signs.
 When symptoms last for a short period of time, according to the ADAA, it may be a passing case of “the blues.”
 However, if they continue for more than two weeks and “interfere with regular daily activities and family and school life, your child may have a depressive disorder.”

 Some symptoms of depression include: frequent crying or feeling sad, boredom, not wanting to do things they once enjoyed, low-self esteem, changes in sleep (either sleeping too much or not enough, or any major change in your teen's sleep), avoiding friends or socialization, or physical symptoms like frequent headaches or stomachaches.